Pylons/pyramid/docs/narr/resourcelocation.rst

 callable`, e.g. ``/members/{memberid}``.

-However, URL dispatch is not very convenient if you'd like your URLs to represent an arbitrary hierarchy.
+However, URL dispatch is not very convenient if you'd like your URLs to represent an arbitrary-depth hierarchy.
 For example, if you need to infer the difference between sets of URLs such as these, where the ``document`` in the first URL represents a PDF document, and ``/stuff/page`` in the second represents an OpenOffice document in a "stuff" folder.

 .. code-block:: text